for Weight-Loss Surgery

 A healthy level of exercise is important to your daily life pattern.
 After the first visit following your procedure, we encourage you to resume activities and begin exercises that you find enjoyable.
 Once you begin to lose weight, you will find that you have more energy than you did before the procedure and exercising will become more pleasurable.

-No. Like nutrition and exercise, a supportive network is important to the weight-loss effort.
-The team at the MemorialCare Center for Obesity includes not just our skilled surgeons, but also internists, psychologists, counselors and dietitians to help you develop a program to achieve your weight-loss goal.
+Like nutrition and exercise, a supportive network is important to the weight-loss effort.
+The team at the MemorialCare Surgical Weight Loss Center includes not just our skilled surgeons, but also internists, psychologists, counselors and dietitians to help you develop a program to achieve your weight-loss goal.
 In addition, there are support groups for those who have undergone surgical weight-loss, and patients are automatically linked into this network.
-In addition to a supportive group environment, regular meetings feature guest speakers who will discuss topics that deal directly with the daily issues you will face as you progress with your weight loss.
+This network includes a supportive group environment and regular meetings feature guest speakers who will discuss topics that deal directly with the daily issues you will face as you progress with your weight loss.

 Many insurance companies do cover these procedures.
 Insurance providers understand that severe obesity can contribute to multiple health problems.
-The knowledgeable staff at the MemorialCare Center for Obesity will work with you and your insurance provider to help make the necessary financial arrangements.
+The knowledgeable staff at the MemorialCare Surgical Weight Loss Center will work with you and your insurance provider to help make the necessary financial arrangements.

 This setting allows you to view available services and providers associated with your preferred location.
 You can change this setting at any time.

 We’ve developed a new tool on our website allowing you to see content most relevant to you and your preferred location.
 It’s our way of making the information you need, more personalized.

 You’ll find this feature labeled “Set My Location” throughout the website.
 Most often, you’ll see it in the top left corner of every page.

 You’ll also find a feature that allows you to set your location temporarily, as seen below.